 In the book, I break down exactly what bad credit costs you—and what good financial decisions can build over time.
 These calculators let you plug in your own numbers and see it for yourself.
 Because the decisions you make about money right now will echo for decades.
 Make them count.

 “When I went to buy my first real car—a 1998 Buick Park Avenue, $6,500—the interest rate was 13%.
 I remember sitting in that dealership, signing those papers, and doing the math in my head.
 I was paying so much money in interest.”
+Do the math: 13% interest on that $6,500 loan over five years meant roughly $2,374 in interest alone—paying nearly $8,874 total for a $6,500 car.

 This is amortization.
 Early in your loan, most of your payment goes to interest—not the car.
 You’re paying the bank before you’re paying yourself.